-We had a photovoltaic (solar electric) system that generates electricity installed by Sigora Solar of Charlottesville, VA this past July.
-The system consists of 13 – 320 Watt solar panels, each with it’s own microinverter, along with mounting, wiring, and monitoring equipment.
+We had a photovoltaic (solar electric) system that generates electricity installed by Sigora Solar of Charlottesville, VA last July.
+The system consists of 13 – 320 Watt solar panels, each with its own microinverter, along with mounting, wiring, and monitoring equipment.
 The system is rated at 4.16 kilowatt (kW) DC (direct current) and is guaranteed to produce at least 5509 kilowatt-hour (kWh) of AC power the first year.
-The system is sized to produce 94% of our estimated annual electricity usage – the reason it’s not larger relates to the limits of Net Metering (see the Net Metering section below).
+The system was sized to produce 94% of our estimated annual electricity usage – the reason it’s not larger relates to the limits of Net Metering (see the Net Metering section below).
 The vendor’s calculated payback period was about 8.5 years, including electricity savings, tax credits, and Solar Renewable Energy Credits paid by the utility to the homeowner.
 In addition, a solar electric system increases the value of the property when it is sold – the current average is about 4%.
 That amount wouldn’t cover the entire installation cost but about 70% in our case.

 Once the installation was completed and everything was working properly, the system was turned off until the county inspection and the utility’s meter replacement and Authorization to Interconnect and Energize were complete.
 The system started producing power early in August and on sunny days we enjoy watching the reading on the digital electric meter get smaller, as the system produces more electricity than we use.
 During the first full month of operation, our average electric usage from the utility was about 2 kWh per day and the average energy produced by the system was about 17 kWh/day.
 The most energy produced in one day was 26.6 kWh while the least was 1.1 kWh on a rainy day.
 Previously, our average electric usage ranged from 18 to 31 kWh per day depending on the season.
 Initially, we tracked the utility meter reading each day to familiarize ourselves with the system and to understand the effect of the weather on the energy produced.
 It has been interesting to see that the meter reading on October 10 was the same as it was on August 28 due to no heat or air conditioning demand toward the end of the period.